0pen-Sourcer/TruthGazette/README.md

 ---

-## 🔒 Security & deployment (summary)
-- Keep API keys in environment variables in your hosting provider (e.g., Vercel Project → Environment Variables).
-- Use Upstash Redis + `@upstash/ratelimit` for per-IP/session rate limiting and daily quotas.
-- Enable bot protection and firewall rules on Vercel.
-- Cache identical requests to save tokens; keep logs minimal and do not store user content.

-> Deployment and detailed security notes were removed from the public repository.
-Keep the repository private and follow internal deployment guidance when preparing your demo.

----

-## 📋 How to present the project (short)
-- Keep your GitHub repository private until you're ready to publish.
-If you plan to open-source it, remove any keys and ensure the server-side proxy is used for secrets.
-- Present the live site link and a short demo video.
-- Explain the architecture and security measures during your demo (internal docs have been removed from the public repo).

----

 ## 📑 License & contributing
 - Licensed under the MIT License (see `LICENSE`).
 - If you'd like to contribute or adapt, follow `CONTRIBUTING.md`.

 ---

-If you want, I can also:
-- Add sample screenshots to the README,
-- Generate a single ZIP with the final submission materials (code + filled logbook + demo slides), or
-- Walk you step-by-step through deploying to Vercel (I can prepare the exact copy/paste env values and settings).

----

-Made by Ishant — Class 12 capstone.
-Keep it private until you decide to publish.
-If you plan to publish the repo, I strongly recommend keeping server keys hidden and relying on the serverless proxy.